google/xls/docs_src/dslx_reference.md

 #### Exhaustive QuickCheck

-For small domains the quickcheck directive can also be placed in exhaustive mode via the `exhaustive` directive:
+For small domains the quickcheck attribute can also be placed in exhaustive mode via the `exhaustive` attribute:

 ```dslx
 // `u8` space is small enough to check exhaustively.